 Foundation policies allow employees who work 20 or more hours per week to receive from 48 to 192 hours of vacation annually, based upon years of service.
-Up to two years of unused annual vacation may be carried forward at the end of each fiscal year.
 An accrual for unused vacation days has been included with accounts payable and accrued expenses on the statements of financial position.